stembrain/VoicemailPasswordGuesser/README.md

 Motivation
 ----------
 A relative passed away suddenly and his kin would like to listen to his voicemail.
-The kin do not know the password to the voidemail though.
+The kin do not know the password to the voicemail though.

 Requirements
 ------------